 Enter George Johann Alig (1852 – 1941), an enterprising young man who came to Indianapolis in 1871 from Switzerland.
 Alig had no specific skills when he arrived, but being an industrious sort, he found work right away at D. Root & Co.
 By 1875, Alig was one of the well-heeled incorporators of the Indianapolis Stove Company, but he sold his interest in that business to build Home Stove Company in 1893.

 Business was good, and Alig was granted several patents for both cooking and heating stove design.
 His company eventually grew to employ over 250 men, expanding to multiple sites and selling its products in every state in the Union.

 The Alig family resided at 1608 Park Avenue in a beautiful, Swiss-inspired mansion.
 After the Aligs moved on, the residence was used as a VVW Post.
 Sadly, the home was demolished and replaced by a Kroger in 1962.
-An HI Mailbag article about the opening of the grocery store can be read here.
+An article about the opening of the grocery store can be found here.

 Not much exists of the once vibrant manufacturer except some advertising ephemera and a few beautiful antique stoves, now in private collections.
 George Alig Sr. and his family are buried in Crown Hill Cemetery.

-Check those barns and basements!
-Do you have an Indianapolis Stove Co. or Home Stove Co. appliance hidden away?
+Who has an Indianapolis Stove Co. or Home Stove Co. appliance hidden away somewhere?

-Do you have memories or family stories of sitting around such a stove to keep warm?
+What memories do you have that includes sitting around an old-fashioned stove to keep warm?

-Share them with us in the comment box below.
+Please share your stories with us in a comment below.